kajott/PixelView/README.md

 - **unsafe:** never run it on untrusted data!
 - does **not** support any kind of animated images (e.g. GIFs)
+- maximum image size is dependent on the GPU's maximum texture size
+  - ANSI input will be truncated to the maximum size
+  - current NVidia models can do up to 32768 pixels (equivalent to 2048 lines of ANSI), <br>
+    pre-Pascal NVidia and all current AMD and Intel can do half of that
 - some aliasing may still be seen when downscaling, especially during animations
 - some display configuration items are screen size dependent (e.g. zoom level)
 - the display area may sometimes make a sudden jump at the end of an animation